-If the validation process limited to a MAX number of failures, the user should receive a valid notification that explains the remaining number of authentication attempts, if the user failed to authenticate within the limited attempts a valid notification should be presented and explain the current state.
+If the validation process is limited to a MAX number of failures, the user should receive a valid notification that explains the remaining number of authentication attempts; if the user failed to authenticate within the limited attempts, a proper message should be presented and describe the current state.

-What should happen if a user inserts a valid value and the validation completed successfully?
+What should happen if a user inserts a valid value and completes the validation successfully?

-If the user failed to add an appropriate value in one of the fields and press “Ok” in most cases he cannot edit the field (That cleared from the inserted value) and should re-enter a new value.
+If the user fails to add an appropriate value in one of the fields and presses “Ok” in most cases, he cannot edit the field (That cleared from the inserted value) and should re-enter a new value.

-Does the SRS doc, specified that the authentication supports Special characters?
+Does the SRS doc specify that the authentication supports Special characters?